freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 If you have not already done so, boot the *Admin Workstation* into
-   Tails using its designated USB drive.
+   Tails using its designated USB flash drive.

 #.
 Connect the *Admin Workstation* to the LAN interface.
 You should see
    a popup notification in Tails that says "Connection Established".
 If you click